Thunder-Groove

 -Where do you usually play outside Sweden?

 GF: Nowhere as yet.
-Weīve only played Sweden so far.
+Weīve only played Sweden so

--Do you like playing with bands of the same style or it's all the same and
+-Do you like playing with bands of the same

 all that matters is that more and more people get to know you?

-GF: Of course itīs the most important thing to reach out to more people, but
+GF: Of course itīs the most important thing to

 it tends to be that weīre playing with bands in the same genre.
 Just last